SaptarshiSarkar12/EdgeUpdateService/LEARN.md

 ## The Implementation

-I will use Java to create the program.
-The program will use the Java network class to check for updates and `ProcessBuilder` for running shell commands.
+I will use Java to create the program which will use the Java network classes to check for updates and `ProcessBuilder` for running shell commands.
 The current Edge (currently only for `Beta` channel) version can be retrieved by executing the command `microsoft-edge-beta --version`.
 The program will use the `wget` command to download the deb package and `apt` (with `dpkg`) to install the package.
 The systemd-service will be generated in `/etc/systemd/system/` (so that it can run with `sudo` privileges) and will be enabled using `systemctl`.
+I have utilized [GraalVM](https://graalvm.org/) to generate a self-contained executable that runs independently without requiring a Java runtime environment.

 ## The Outcome